 Optoma GT1080HDRx Short Throw Gaming Projector | Enhanced Gaming Mode for 1080p 120Hz Gameplay at 8.4ms | 1080p and HDR support with 4K UHD input | Bright 3,800 Lumens for Day and Night Gaming | White - Home Projectors

 Bottom Line: Optoma GT1080HDRx is the better choice.
-It offers brighter 3800 lumens and superior 8.
+It boasts a higher 3,800 lumens brightness and an exceptional 8.

 Key Differences